lnsongxf/auto-markups/data/README.md

 # README for data construction

 ### outstanding issues
+* Need to merge in EPA style (or other style) somehow
+  * I propose using a modifies version of the EPA-class guide.
+  * I could merge a lot based on an aux. dataset, but we will need to hand fill in many of the pre-1991 sample
 * "model" in blp data is hard to decipher
   * this matters b/c blp define a "product" as a make-model-design, so to link the two datasets we need to continue the same make-model-design
   * eg. if Honda Accord was designed in 1987 and not redesigned until 1994, we don't want to count the merge year, 1991, as a new design because we cannot link models across datasets.